GPs and practice nurses aren’t getting enough mental health training

 New statistics from Mind highlight how little training GPs and practice nurses are being offered in mental health.

-Data obtained by the mental health charity shows that in England, on average, less than half (46 per cent) of trainee GPs undertook a training placement in a mental health setting.
+Data obtained by the mental health charity shows that in England, on average, less than half (46%) of trainee GPs undertook a training placement in a mental health setting.

 Furthermore, the only mental health-related option offered to trainee GPs was in psychiatry, which is based in hospitals and secondary care-focussed.